Looking for the ultimate 2 days in Prague itinerary? I am here to help!

 Once you descend, there is a souvenir shop and even a buffet on the ground level to have refreshments or even lunch.

-Stop 5: Visit New Town Prague
+Stop 5: New Town Prague

-Yes, Prague has a New Town as well.
+Yes, Prague has a New Town as well!
 And it has a lot to offer visitors who will be spending 2 days in Prague.

-I am very VERY sad to say that my sister and I never made it to the Dancing House.
+I am very sad to say that my sister and I never made it to the Dancing House.
 Too much souvenir shopping I believe!

 Packing Tips For Your 2 Days In Prague

 Using these useful packing tips will enhance your 2 days in Prague!
 Read How To Pack Lightly for my packing tips.

 These unisex polarized sunglasses come in a lot of lens colors and frame designs and are extremely affordable too.

 Quick Tips For Your 2 Days In Prague

 UPDATED: Stay vigilant!
 During our last trip to Paris, our family of four was robbed 3 times.
 We discussed at great length how we had to remain vigilant to protect ourselves against pickpocketers.

 Prague is a large European capital city.
 Pickpocketing is rampant there as well.
 Please stay vigilant and watch out for each other.

 Do not worry about the language barrier.
-When we visited Prague, my sister and I knew no Czech words and had absolutely no difficulty communicating with the Prague people.
+When we visited Prague, my sister and I knew no Czech words and had no difficulty communicating with the Prague people.

 Call your credit card company and check to see if charges foreign transaction fees every time you are out of the country.
 If it does, inquire about applying for a credit card that does NOT charge such fees.

 When using an ATM in Prague, make sure it is in your bank’s network, so you do not incur a transaction fee every time you use a Czech ATM to withdraw money.

 Two days in Prague is ample time for you to visit many of her most iconic monuments, churches, and attractions, using this ultimate 2 days in Prague guide.

 Pin this post: